stanislav-web/phalcon-translate/README.md

     'MY ACCOUNT'    =>  'My Account',
     'LOGIN'         =>  'Log in',
     'LOGOUT'        =>  'Log out',
     'WELCOME'       =>  'Welcome, %s!
-We glad to see you', ];
+We glad to see you!
+You are %d', ];
 ```
 #### configuration and use